Blood donation: Obtaining the blood

 There are two main methods of obtaining blood from a donor.
 The most frequent is to simply take the blood from a vein as whole blood.
-This blood is typically separated into parts, usually red blood cells and plasma, since most recipients need only a specific component for transfusions.
+This blood is typically separated into parts, usually red blood cells and plasma, since most recipients (other than trauma patients) need only a specific component for transfusions.

-The amount of blood donated in one session - generally called a 'unit' - is defined by the WHO as 450 millilitres.
+The amount of blood donated in one session – generally called a 'unit' – is defined by the WHO as 450 millilitres.
 Some countries like Canada follow this standard, but others have set their own rules, and sometimes there is variation even among different agencies within a country.
-For example, whole blood donations in the United States are in the 460-500 ml range, while those in the EU must be in the 400-500 ml range.
-Other countries have smaller units - India uses 350 ml, Singapore 350 or 450 ml, and Japan 200 or 400 ml.
+For example, whole blood donations in the United States are in the 460–500 ml range, while those in the EU must be in the 400–500 ml range.
+Other countries have smaller units – India uses 350 ml, Singapore 350 or 450 ml, and Japan 200 or 400 ml.
 Historically, donors in the People's Republic of China would donate only 200 ml, though larger 300 and 400 ml donations have become more common, particularly in northern China and for heavier donors.
-In any case, an additional 5-10 ml of blood may be collected separately for testing.
+In any case, an additional 5–10 ml of blood may be collected separately for testing.

 The other method is to draw blood from the donor, separate it using a centrifuge or a filter, store the desired part, and return the rest to the donor.
 This process is called apheresis, and it is often done with a machine specifically designed for this purpose.
 This process is especially common for plasma, platelets, and red blood cells.

 For direct transfusions a vein can be used but the blood may be taken from an artery instead.
 In this case, the blood is not stored, but is pumped directly from the donor into the recipient.
 This was an early method for blood transfusion and is rarely used in modern practice.
 It was phased out during World War II because of problems with logistics, and doctors returning from treating wounded soldiers set up banks for stored blood when they returned to civilian life.